mvolkmann/blog/src/gleam.md

 The Gleam community discourages the use of function calls that are not qualified by their module name.

+## Naming Rules

+The names of functions and variables must start with a lowercase letter and can only contain lowercase letters, digits, and underscores.

+The names of types and type constructors must start with an uppercase letter and can only contain letters and digits.

+## Functions

+Functions are defined with the `fn` keyword.
+They can be named or anonymous.

+TODO: Add more detail on functions.

 ## Type Inference

 Gleam infers the types of all variables, function parameters,